The 7 Best Beginner Mountain Bikes for Men and Women (with Beginner Tips)

 It features 21-speed GripShift shifters, which enable easy shifting with just a twist of your hand.
 But the truth is this shifting system is becoming obsolete.

-It comes with all-terrain knobby tires with durable alloy wheels to provide good traction even on rough terrain.
-But unfortunately, it only has rim brakes.
+It comes with all-terrain knobby tires and durable alloy wheels that provide good traction even on rough terrain.
+Unfortunately, it only has rim brakes.

 I like that it has a quick-release seat post, allowing you to adjust the saddle height quickly without having an Allen key.

 The bike may require some tweaks and adjustments after purchase.
-Some customers also reported poor components quality.
-In this case, you can leverage the Amazon return policy.
+Some customers also reported poor component quality.
+In this case, you can take advantage of Amazon’s return policy.

 Upgrade the stock pedals with the best mountain bike flat pedals to improve your riding experience.